arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 In this hands-on lab, you will learn how to create and publish a Node.js application using:

 - Git
-- Windows Azure Command-Line Tools
+- Microsoft Azure Command-Line Tools
 - WebMatrix 2

 <a name="Prerequisites" />